Two pathways to resolve relational inconsistencies: Introduction

 \section{Introduction}

 Imagine strolling through an art museum, expecting awe-inspiring masterpieces.
 Suddenly, disrupting your expectations, you encounter, displayed in the vitrine, ... a banana.
-Dissonance arises.
-On one hand, the artistic value of museum displays is expected to be high.
-On the other hand, a banana seems to be endowed with limited artistic value.
-There are two ways of resolving this dissonance: recalibrating your expectations from museum displays (museums exhibit mundane objects) or finding a deeper appreciation for the artistic value of bananas.
+This can be framed as a violation of a relational expectation: On the one hand, the artistic value of museum displays is expected to be \textit{greater} than the artistic value of mundane objects.
+On the other hand, a banana seems to have a limited artistic value.
+There are two ways to resolve this inconsistency: recalibrate the expected relationship between the museum displays and mundane objects, or maintain this expectation and find an alternative explanation for the observation (e.g., find a deeper appreciation for the artistic value of bananas).

+Previous studies suggested the existence of distinct cognitive modules associated with the generation of representations and the encoding of relations both in humans and other species \cite{gentner_structure-mapping_1983, doumas_theory_2008, lazareva_multiple-pair_2008, lazareva_relational_2012, mansouri_emergence_2020, holyoak_relational_2021, miconi_neural_2025}.
+In the banana example, the \emph{representational} module, which extracts task-relevant features from inputs, determines the artistic value of objects, whether a Rodin sculpture or a banana.
+Adaptation of this module would correspond to finding merit in bananas.
+The \emph{relational} module encodes the expected relationship between representations, or between these representations and a predefined anchor.
+For instance, the relational module in the banana scenario encodes the expectation that objects displayed in an art museum surpass a certain threshold of artistic value, and its adaptation would result in decreasing this threshold.
+While in the banana example both modules can simultaneously adapt--slightly changing the representation of bananas and the expectation from museums--this is not the case in all violations of relational expectations.

-Resolving cognitive dissonances is the hallmark of scientific inquiry.
-Consider a scientist who has consistently observed that particles of type B are larger than particles of type A. New experimental data, however, suggests the opposite: particles A are actually larger than particles B. This unexpected finding forces the scientist to choose between two alternative adaptation pathways: They can question the validity of the experimental results and maintain the view that B are larger than A. Alternatively, they can update their view and conclude that A are, indeed, larger than B.
+Consider a scientist who has consistently observed that particles of type B are larger than particles of type A. With new experimental techniques, experiments suggest the opposite: particle A is actually larger than particle B. This unexpected finding forces the scientist to choose between two alternative adaptation pathways: maintain the view that B is larger than A by, for example, questioning the validity of the experimental results (adapt the representational module), or alternatively, update their view and conclude that A is, indeed, larger than B (adapt the relational module).
+This scenario sets two distinct possible adaptation pathways.